Skip To Content

 f

 The response format.
 The default response format is html.
-The supportsQueryFormats layer property describes what formats are supported.
-Note that the default response format, html, is always supported.
+The supportsQueryFormats layer property describes which formats are supported.
+The default response format, html, is always supported.

 Example